speechcatcher-asr/speechcatcher/README.md

 | --- | --- | --- | --- |
 | whisper large | ? | coming | soon! |

-Note: Tuda-de-raw results are based on raw tuda-de test utterances without the normalization step.
+Note: Tuda-de-raw results are based on raw lowercased tuda-de test utterances without the normalization step.
 It may not be directly comparable to regular tuda-de results.

 ## Speechcatcher CLI parameters